ConsenSysMesh/linnia-resources/using-etherscan.md

 Transaction Receipt Event Logs are known as *events*.

-Etherem smart contact *Events* act as logs during transaction execution.
+Ethereum smart contract *Events* act as logs during transaction execution.
 Etherscan has a helpful tab with Event data (see below).

 # etherscan for Linnia Events  on the Ropsten testnet